ivopetkov/html5-dom-document-php/README.md

 ```

 ## License
-HTML5DOMDocument is open-sourced software.
-It's free to use under the MIT license.
+This project is licensed under the MIT License.
 See the [license file](https://github.com/ivopetkov/html5-dom-document-php/blob/master/LICENSE) for more information.

+## Contributing
+Feel free to open new issues and contribute to the project.
+Let's make it awesome.
+This project is released with a [Contributor Covenant Code of Conduct](https://github.com/ivopetkov/html5-dom-document-php/blob/master/CODE-OF-CONDUCT.md).
+By participating in this project you agree to abide by its terms.

-## Author
+## Authors
-This library is created and maintained by [Ivo Petkov](https://github.com/ivopetkov/) and some [awesome folks](https://github.com/ivopetkov/html5-dom-document-php/graphs/contributors).
-Feel free to open new issues and contribute or contact me at [@IvoPetkovCom](https://twitter.com/IvoPetkovCom) or [ivopetkov.com](https://ivopetkov.com).
+This library is created and maintained by [Ivo Petkov](https://github.com/ivopetkov/) ([ivopetkov.com](https://ivopetkov.com)) and some [awesome folks](https://github.com/ivopetkov/html5-dom-document-php/graphs/contributors).